-Global success hinges upon bringing together and mobilizing the right partnerships.
+Global success hinges upon bringing together and mobilising the right partnerships.
 Helping to establish and fuel these efforts, UPS Healthcare and The UPS Foundation will:

 This initial level of support from The UPS Foundation is more than $3 million in contributions to our global partners.
-This capacity building effort is made up of a $2 million grant directed to Gavi who is matching the grant to bring it to $4 million.
-With the addition of $1 million of in-kind support, The UPS Foundation is providing transportation, donating cold-chain capacity in the form of freezers and lending technical expertise to partners in need.
+This capacity building effort is made up of a $2 million grant directed to Gavi, which is matching the grant to bring it to $4 million.
+With the addition of $1 million of in-kind support, The UPS Foundation is providing transport, donating cold-chain capacity in the form of freezers and lending technical expertise to partners in need.

 This comprehensive level of support amounts to more than $5 million in support of equitable vaccine distribution and health systems strengthening efforts across Gavi-supported countries